csulpizi/ChainSharp/README.md

 ### Error Handling

 Similarly, using a custom monad can be useful for handling errors mid-chain.
-For example, in middleware or API routing, you could define a monad e.g. `ValueOrHttpError<T>` that can be used to catch specific exceptions and pass them through to the end of the chain for handling by the server loop.
+For example, in middleware or API routing, you could define a monad e.g. `ValueOrHttpError<T>` that can be used to catch specific exceptions and pass the relevant status code and message through the chain to be handled by the server loop.